Letter Writing Techniques

 On this page

 Personal letters are the basic tool for contacting legislators at critical stages of the legislative process.
-Letters are used to directly express your views on a given issue.
-Emails and faxes are particularly useful when timing becomes crucial on the action of a bill.
-When writing to a lawmaker about a legislative issue, the following guidelines will make your letters more effective.
+Use letters to directly express your views on a given issue.
+Emails and faxes are particularly useful when timing is crucial on the action of a bill.
+The following guidelines will make your letters more effective when you write a lawmaker about a legislative issue,.

 Writing Tips